Nepal Trekking - What to Pack

-The Nepal packing list below is based on our personal trekking experience in Nepal and has taken a long time to compile.
-As the list is so long and detailed, we recommend bookmarking this page as a future reference point.
+The Nepal packing list below is based on our personal trekking experience in Nepal and is a guide built over numerous treks in a variety of different regions.
+As the list is long and detailed, we recommend bookmarking this page as a future reference point.
 This packing list can be used for all hiking and trekking routes in Nepal, including the Annapurna Circuit, Everest Base Camp and the Langtang Trek.

-Although the list can seem daunting and potentially heavy, many of the items listed below can be purchased or rented locally at Kathmandu, Lukla or Namche.
-Please note though that local equipment is sometimes not up to scratch for severely cold weather that you might encounter on the higher parts of your trek.
+Although this packing list can seem daunting and potentially heavy, many of the items listed below can be purchased or rented locally at Kathmandu, Lukla or Namche.
+Please note that local equipment is sometimes not up to scratch for any severely cold weather that you might encounter on the higher parts of your trek.

 This Nepal packing list is comprised of gear that we have personally used or had recommended to us by experienced trekkers.
 We believe this gear provides the best value for money whilst also delivering the best performance.